Freddy Fender: Later work

 In 2001, Fender made his final studio recording, a collection of classic Mexican boleros titled La Música de Baldemar Huerta that brought him a third Grammy award, this time in the category of Latin Pop Album.
 Joe Reyes, who worked with Fender in 2004 for a Texas Folklife and Austin tribute titled "Fifty Years of Freddy Fender," said of the album: "When he did Mexican standards at that point in his career, I expected it to be good because he's a perfectionist.
 But that record is so beautifully recorded; his voice is perfection.
 I was so proud it was coming back to his roots."

-Death and legacy
+Death

 On March 13, 2001, Fender was erroneously reported to be dead by Billboard.
 He laughed off the magazine's error.
 He underwent a kidney transplant in 2002, with the organ being donated by his daughter, and underwent a liver transplant in 2004.
 Nonetheless, his condition continued to worsen.
 He was suffering from an "incurable cancer" which had left him with tumors on his lungs.